awcodes/filament-tiptap-editor/README.md

 @import '../../node_modules/tippy.js/dist/tippy.css';
 ```

-4. If you're using any of the tools that require a modal (e.g. Insert media, Insert video, etc.), make sure to add `{{ $this->modal }}` to your view after the custom form:
+4. If you are using any of the tools that require a modal (e.g. Insert media, Insert video, etc.), make sure to add `{{ $this->modal }}` to your view after the custom form:

 ```php
 <form wire:submit.prevent="submit">